By Marcin Wojtyczka

 Prevention:

-- Inspect the electrical system regularly (the source of most boat fires)
+- Inspect the electrical system regularly (the source of most boat fires).

-- A clean boat is a safe boat.
-Keep electrical and mechanical areas clean and away from objects that could interfere with normal systems.
-This includes cleaning up any spilt oil (engine compartment, stove) or fuel
+- A clean boat is a safe boat:Clean up grease from the galley.Empty wastepaper baskets regularly (control the garbage).Remove combustible materials near heat sources (e.g. not hanging clothes over cooker or heater).Use steel bins for oily waste in the engine room.Store and use items such as cleaning fluids, paints, solvents, aerosols and other highly flammable material as directed by the manufacturer.
+Secure them properly.Keep electrical and mechanical areas clean and away from objects that could interfere with normal systems.
+This includes cleaning up any spilt oil (engine compartment, stove) or fuel.

-- If you have gas onboard, turn it off at the source when not in use.
-Make sure the gas storage area is vented, and your saloon is fitted with a gas alarm serviced regularly.
-All crew should be trained to use the gas system.
-If gasoline or propane leaks into the bilge, the boat is a floating bomb ready to explode when the engine is started
+- If you have gas onboard, turn it off as close to the source as possible.
+Make sure the gas storage area is vented and your saloon is fitted with a gas alarm serviced regularly.
+If gasoline or propane leaks into the bilge, the boat is a floating bomb ready to explode when the engine is started.

 - Check for wear, damage, and leaks in burners, hoses, fittings, blowers and vents.
-A boat with a gasoline engine must have a bilge blower: one with a diesel engine should have one
+A boat with a gasoline engine must have a bilge blower: one with a diesel engine should have one.

-- Fit an automatic fire extinguisher system in the engine compartment, one large portable extinguisher near the stove and several portable extinguishers in living areas
+- Fit an automatic fire extinguisher system in the engine compartment, one large portable extinguisher near the stove and several portable extinguishers in living areas.

 - Keep extinguishers charged and have them inspected as per the label.
-Twice a year turn the extinguishers upside down and shake them to loosen dry chemical
+Twice a year turn the extinguishers upside down and shake them to loosen dry chemical.

 - Don’t smoke onboard.
-If you must, make sure it’s on deck away from flammable items
+If you must, make sure it’s on deck away from flammable items.

-- Check and maintain all fire control equipment regularly
+- Check and maintain all fire control equipment regularly (see IMO guidelines here).

 Steps: